Peterotica

 "Peterotica" is the 24th episode from season four of the animated comedy series Family Guy.
-The episode was originally broadcast on April 23, 2006, and was written by Patrick Meighan and directed by Kurt Dumas.
+The episode was originally broadcast on Fox on April 23, 2006, and was written by Patrick Meighan and directed by Kurt Dumas.
 The title of the episode is a portmanteau of "Peter" and "Erotica".

 The plot follows Peter's brief career writing erotic novels.
 After Peter asks Carter Pewterschmidt for publishing money, Carter is sued by a man who has a car accident while listening to an audiobook of one of Peter's novels; the settlement forces Carter into bankruptcy.
 Peter attempts to help Carter accept life as a middle-class citizen, then decides to work with Carter so they can both become wealthy, but gives up after multiple failed attempts.
 Carter soon gets his fortune back when his wife returns to him, and he resumes hating Peter.
 Meanwhile, Stewie attempts to train for the Olympics, despite discouraging comments from Brian.

 Plot

 Peter, Joe, and Cleveland accompany Quagmire to a sex shop called Pornoslavia.
 Peter buys an erotic book entitled Much Ado About Humping and finds it disappointing.
-Peter writes a letter to the author including an example of what he would consider a better writing style for an erotic novel, which impresses his friends when he reads it to them.
+Peter writes a letter to the author, including an example of what he would consider a better writing style for an erotic novel, which impresses his friends when he reads it to them.
 Encouraged by their enthusiasm, Peter decides to write his own erotic novel, which is received well by all who read it.
 The novels he authors are converted into audio books read by Betty White, and "published" by Peter's father-in-law, Carter Pewterschmidt, who only gave Peter $5 for photocopies.
 While listening to one of Peter's audio books, an aroused driver tries to take off his shirt while driving and crashes his car into the Kool-Aid Man's house.
 The man sues Carter, who is liable as the publisher.
 Carter immediately loses his fortune.
 Blaming Peter for his penniless state, Carter arrives at the Griffin house intending to shoot Peter.
 Lois persuades Carter to spare him, and Peter agrees to let Carter live with them until he has income.

 Barbara divorces Carter and marries Ted Turner.
 Peter attempts to teach Carter how to live as a "regular person", but Carter does not acclimate well.
 Peter and Carter attempt to make money, robbing a train after several other failed attempts, but the robbery is unsuccessful also.
 Carter punches Peter into the Kool Aid Guy's house after many repairs.
 As Peter and Carter begin to accept that they will never be rich, Barbara returns and informs Carter that they are rich again, because she has divorced Ted Turner and taken half his assets.
 Despite Peter's help, Carter abandons him.
-Lois informs Peter she refused $10 million that her parents offered her 10 years ago as she believed that the family didn't need money; as she explains this, Peter fantasizes about killing her.
+Lois informs Peter she refused $10 million that her parents offered her 10 years ago as she believed that the family did not need money; as she explains this, Peter fantasizes about killing her.

-Meanwhile, Stewie trains in gymnastics to participate in the Olympics.
+Meanwhile, Stewie trains in gymnastics to compete in the Olympics.